-Good thing most of our California trips begin or end around this beloved city–a perfect excuse to stay a few days and explore!
+Welcome to one of the most fabulous cities on the planet and one with darn good food.
+San Francisco is a wonderland of exceptional restaurants and artisanal foodie delights.
+Good thing most of our California trips begin or end around this beloved city--a perfect excuse to stay a few days and explore!
 With the help of many Backroads food enthusiasts and my mother (a proud San Franciscan, gardener and epic cook), we've come up with a list of some of the best places to eat in the city.
 Mind you, this is a sliver of what San Francisco has to offer, so feel free to comment below and share your experiences and favorites!

 With its close proximity to year-round agricultural regions and wine country, San Francisco boasts some of the best farm-to-table fare in the country.